SalesforceLabs/OrgCheck/docs/index3.securityfaq.md

 - Org Check is open source.
 - The code is available on GitHub: https://github.com/SalesforceLabs/OrgCheck
 - Under the MIT license: https://github.com/SalesforceLabs/OrgCheck?tab=MIT-1-ov-file#readme
-- If you install the application from the AppExchange, the code is locked because the store forces us to use a “managed package”.
-So in short you won’t be able to change the code directly from the Salesforce org where it is installed.
+- If you install the application from the AppExchange, the code is locked because the store forces us to use a "managed package".
+So in short you won't be able to change the code directly from the Salesforce org where it is installed.
-- Same if you installed the application for the “unlocked package” that allows you to install the application in a sandbox without having the right to install apps in production (which is the case when you install application from AppExchange).
+- Same if you installed the application for the "unlocked package" that allows you to install the application in a sandbox without having the right to install apps in production (which is the case when you install application from AppExchange).
 - As the code is open source, you are free to fork the project, and make your own modifications to it.
 In this case, we believe that it would be great to share your modifications to the community by doing Pull Request to the main project.
 To do so you will need to sign a digital agreement (this is because our repository is hosted in the Salesforce Labs project owned by Salesforce).
 This is own team members can contribute to the project even thought they are not part of Salesforce.
 - Of course before considering doing your own fork of the project, you could just create an issue in the main project and we will be happy to work with you on a fix or a new feature you will want in future releases.

 ## What are the security check-in related to Org Check ? past, current and future ?

 - The Org Check application has been validated by a Security Review from the ISV Salesforce internal team.
 - That team is validating ALL applications that are hosted in the AppExchange.
-- By “ALL” we mean salesforce labs or not, free or not, etc...
+- By "ALL" we mean salesforce labs or not, free or not, etc...
-- We got our validation back in September 2022:
+- Our first validation was in **September 2022**.
+At that time, Org Check was reviewed as a Salesforce Labs application and passed successfully.
+- Our second validation was in **May 2026**.
+After a major refactoring and the addition of many new features since 2022, Org Check went through a full security re-review and passed again, confirming that the application still meets all AppExchange security requirements.
+The full code analyzer reports from that review are available in the [Security Review / Code Scan Reports](reports) page.
+- Future reviews will be triggered whenever a new major version is submitted to the AppExchange, as required by the Salesforce ISV process.